Ovarian follicle activation: Sohlh1

 Spermatogenesis-and-oogenesis-specific basic helix-loop-helix containing protein 1 (Sohlh1) is expressed within germ cell clusters and in new primordial follicles.
 Knock out studies of this protein in mice show a reduced number of oocytes present at 7 weeks post birth and a malfunction in the transition from primordial to primary follicle.

-Repression of Primordial Follicle Activation
+Repression of primordial follicle activation

 PTEN

 Phosphatase and tensin homolog (PTEN) is a tumour suppressor gene whose actions directly affect the activation of primordial follicles.
 It does this by negatively controlling the PI3K/AKT/mTOR pathway.
 This particular action of PTEN was initially discovered in an experiment using PTEN knockout mice.
 The absence of PTEN within the primordial follicles lead to an increase in AKT phosphorylation.
 This then creates a subsequent rise in FOXO3 export, as AKT is no longer inhibiting its production.
 This led to over-activation of the primordial follicles, which resulted in a premature decline of the primordial follicle pool.